clarin-eric/handbook-development/docs/meta-guidelines.md

   below for an example)
 * 👉 The markdown for each page `MUST` pass linting with [markdownlint](https://github.com/markdownlint/markdownlint) (see rules[^RULES]).
+    * {TODO: hint about CI and local linting}

 ## Content

-The handbook is aimed to give guidelines and best practices for the development process.
-Strictly operational matters should be avoided here, and rather bes included in the [operational handbook](https://clarin-eric.github.io/handbook-operations/).

-As a rule of thumb, the following distinction can be kept in mind:

-* 👉 Anything that (also) happens on your **local machine** `SHOULD` be done in line with the development handbook.
-* 👉 Anything that (also) happens in the **infrastructure** (in a broad sense?), and where **roles & responsibilities** come into play, `SHOULD` be done according to the operational handbook.

-Note that many or even most processes involve both development and operational aspects.

-* 👉 References to sources and relevant related resources `SHOULD` be included where applicable.
+* 👉 References to information sources and other relevant related resources `SHOULD` be included where applicable.
 Use footnotes as described above.

 [^FOOTNOTES]: [GitHub blog: "Footnotes now supported in Markdown fields"](https://github.blog/changelog/2021-09-30-footnotes-now-supported-in-markdown-fields/)
 [^RULES]: [Markdownlint repository: `docs/RULES.md`](https://github.com/markdownlint/markdownlint/blob/main/docs/RULES.md)